superseriousbusiness/gotosocial/docs/federation/posts.md

 To avoid this issue, it is recommended that remote instances prevent users from being able to widen scope (exact mechanism of doing this TBD).

-It is also a good idea for instances to consider any interaction with a post- or status-like `Object` that is itself currently pending approval, as also pending approval.
+It is also a good idea for instances to consider any interaction with a post-like `Object` that is itself currently pending approval, as also pending approval.

 In other words, instances should mark all children interactions below a pending-approval parent as also pending approval, no matter what the interaction policy on the parent would ordinarily allow.